jimratliff/GenoMac-system/README.md

 ✅ No GenoMac warnings or failures detected in this run.
 ```

-## Configure USER_CONFIGURER’s user-scoped settings using GenoMac-user
+### Configure USER_CONFIGURER’s user-scoped settings using GenoMac-user
-At this point, the Mac is setup at a system-scoped level, but USER_CONFIGURER is still very primitive as a *user*.
+At this point, the Mac is largely setup at a system-scoped level, but USER_CONFIGURER is still very primitive as a *user*: all user-interface settings are at their out-of-the-box defaults.
 We fix that by using GenoMac-user to configure USER_CONFIGURER’s user-scoped settings.

 The Hypervisor (the one belonging to GenoMac-system) you’ve already run should have, as its final step, clone the GenoMac-user repository to the `~/.genomac-user` directory in USER_CONFIGURER’s home directory.

 Now visit [the README from GenoMac-user](https://github.com/jimratliff/GenoMac-user/blob/main/README.md) and follow its instructions to set up USER_CONFIGURER’s user-scoped settings.

 When finished with that process, return here to finish the remainder of the system-scoped setup: Creating new users.

+### Create the new users that will reside on this Mac

 ## 38th Parallel